 FotoStation clients may have been set up to connect to Index Manager using port 7000.
-Hence, all archives that point to Index Manager using this port will need to be reconfigured.
-Refer to the FotoStation documentation to see how that is done.
+If so, all archives that point to Index Manager using this port will need to be reconfigured.
+For information about how to do this, see FotoStation documentation.

 Index Manager Unions may need to be set up again if they connect to indexes over fwp protocol on a given port number.
-More information can be found in the Unions topic in the Index Manager documentation.
+For more information, see How Unions work.

 FotoWeb connections to Index Manager over fwp may need to be reconfigured if they have previously used the standard port 7000.
-Read more about this in the archive configuration topic in the FotoWeb documentation.
+For more information, see the Creating an archive.

 Enforcing secure connections

-Go to the Server Settings tab in the Operations Center and tick the box labeled Require SSL from clients.
-Then, the server will not respond to communications on the non-encrypted port.
-I.e. FotoStation clients, FotoWeb clients and users accessing the Operations Center to configure services have to connect on the secured port (7001 by default).
+Under Server port, select Require SSL from clients.
+This stops the server from responding to communications on the non-encrypted port so that FotoStation clients, FotoWeb clients, and users accessing the Operations Center to configure services have to connect on the secured port (7001 by default).